-After you upgraded to Windows 10 or performed a Windows 10 update, if Windows cannot detect your TV, don’t worry.
-You’re not alone.
-Many Windows 10 users have reported this issue.
-You can fix the problem with one of the solutions below.
+If you’ve upgraded to Windows 10 or performed a Windows 10 update, and Windows can’t detect your TV, don’t worry.
+You’re not the only one.
+Quite a number of Windows 10 users have reported this issue.
+Fortunately, you can fix the problem with one of the solutions below.

 First of all, ensure there is no problem with the HDMI port and the cable: